We own

 other antiques

-listed that are currently for sale, and I am always looking for new
+currently listed for sale, and I am always looking for new

 additions to add to those sale pages.